 When released by California Pacific in 1981, it sells even more than the first game (a re-release is made by Origin in 1986, featuring spruced-up graphics).
 While working on a follow-up that year, Garriott attends multiple showings of Terry Gilliam’s movie Time Bandits, and uses maps and concepts from the film in the design of the game.
 After a falling-out with California Pacific, Garriott signs a deal with Sierra to distribute his next game, as they’re the only company he talks to that agrees to include a cloth map with the packaging.
 Ultima II: Revenge of the Enchantress is released for the Apple II in 1982, with a limited interaction with NPCs (non-player characters) now possible.
 The game also marks the beginning of Ultima’s move to assembly language, greatly increasing the speed of the games.
 Deep into his persona as Lord British, Garriott has taken to appearing at software trade shows in full royal regalia, including crown, cape, and medieval sword.

 Signing a distribution deal with Electronic Arts in 1984, Origin begins work on the next installment, the first in the “Avatar” trilogy, which will be a drastic departure from the original trilogy games.
 It is the first “ethics” based CRPG, requiring the player to answer moral questions, whose answers determine their character.
 Actions taken throughout the game are remembered by the citizens of the world, and one could be refused business at a local shop if one’s reputation was tarnished enough.
 Instead of simply roaming the countryside looking for orc ass to kick, the player must seek out the temples of the eight virtues and integrate them into his being.
-The Apple II version of Ultima IV: Quest of the Avatar is released in 1985, and in 1988 Ultima V: Warriors of Destiny becomes the final game for that platform as Origin games move exclusively to the PC.
+The Apple II version of Ultima IV: Quest of the Avatar is released in 1985, and in 1988 Ultima V: Warriors of Destiny becomes the final game for that platform as Origin games move exclusively to the PC for development and release.
 This same year also marks Origin’s re-release of the original three Ultima games in a single package, so newcomers can see where it all began.
-Ultima VI: The False Prophet arrives in 1990, introducing an isometric view of the action.
+Nintendo’s NES console joins the crusade in 1989, with a version done by Origin and published by FCI.
+This cartridge joins the first two Zelda games as the third to have a battery backup to save character and game data for up to five years.
+Ultima VI: The False Prophet arrives in the early 90’s across a wide variety of computer platforms and the Nintendo SNES, introducing an isometric view of the action.
 1992 sees the release of Ultima VII: The Black Gate, the last game independently produced by Origin.
 EA buys the company that year in a deal worth $35 million, paid for with around 1.3 million in EA shares.
 Richard Garriott retains his position as President and CEO as Origin.